gabrielmason/Predictive-Classifiers/README.md

 **Decision Trees:**

-A simple NBC predictive alrogithm.
+A decision tree modeling alrogithm.
 Currently implemented for binary classification.
 Algorithm assumes that all input data is discrete.
 Upon testing a sample data set, zero-one loss converges to about 0.12 and squared loss converges to about 0.11 with half of the data allocated for training

 ![Screen Shot 2021-10-31 at 8 29 40 PM](https://user-images.githubusercontent.com/54636576/139606772-ebea2b7a-aaab-4515-befb-f47d028ce9de.png)
 ![Screen Shot 2021-10-31 at 8 28 53 PM](https://user-images.githubusercontent.com/54636576/139606773-94c0e50c-f00f-4a9b-97db-69ec44c92698.png)